What Is It?

 Childbirth, when the virus is passed from mother to child

 But a minority of people will develop a long-term infection.
 This is called chronic hepatitis.
-In chronic hepatitis, the symptoms of hepatitis disappear then come back later.
+In chronic hepatitis, the symptoms of hepatitis often disappear then come back later.
 People with chronic hepatitis remain infectious.
 They can pass on the virus to others.

 Some people are not able to rid their body of the infection.
 But they do not have any symptoms of disease.
 These people are called carriers.
-They can pass the infection to others.
+They also can pass the infection to others.

 The initial symptoms of acute hepatitis B vary.
 They can include: